You are here

 Origin/Purchase: Washington, D.C.

-Dimensions: 78.7 x 68.6 (31 x 27 in.)
+Dimensions: 78.7 × 68.6 (31 × 27 in.)

 Provenance: Massachusetts Historical Society

 Although the first published copy of the Declaration was made on the evening of July 4, 1776, by the Philadelphian John Dunlap, it was not until 1818 that Americans could see the text in engraved writing as opposed to print.
-A virtual war ensued between rival printers John Binns and Benjamin Owen Tyler to be the first to publish and garner Jefferson's endorsement.
-Binns was the publisher of the Republican newspaper The Democratic Press.
+A virtual war ensued between rival printers John Binns and Benjamin Owen Tyler to be the first to publish and garner Jefferson's endorsement.5 Binns was the publisher of the Republican Philadelphia newspaper The Democratic Press.
 In June 1816, he began taking subscriptions for his print of the Declaration, which was to be surrounded by portraits of John Hancock, George Washington, and Jefferson, and the seals of all thirteen states, but he failed to produce the work until 1819.

-Binns had hoped to sell 200 copies of his print to the government but was disappointed in 1820 by then Secretary of state John Quincy Adams's commission of an exact facsimile of the original by William J. Stone.
+Binns had hoped to sell 200 copies of his print to the government but was disappointed in 1820 by then secretary of state John Quincy Adams's commission of an exact facsimile of the original by William J. Stone.
 When completed in 1823 Stone's print was considered the "official" copy for government use; two copies were sent to each of the three remaining signers, Jefferson, John Adams, and Charles Carroll, as well as the marquis de Lafayette.
 Other copies were distributed to governors and presidents of colleges and universities.10

 Jefferson's prints of the Declaration were dispersed among his family following his death in 1826, and none are known to survive today.

-- 3. Rev. Henry C. Thweatt, D.D., manuscript diary [before 1826].
-Private Collection.
-For a discussion of the competition Trumbull, Binns, and Tyler, see John Bidwell, "American History in Image and Text," Proceedings of the American Antiquarian Society 98, pt.
+- 3. Rev. Henry C. Thweatt, D.D., notes on visit to Monticello before 1825, private collection.
+For a discussion of the competition between Trumbull, Binns, and Tyler, see John Bidwell, "American History in Image and Text," Proceedings of the American Antiquarian Society vol. 98, pt.
 2 (1989): 249, 257.

-- ↑ Bidwell, "American History," 247-303.
+- 5. Bidwell, "American History in Image and Text," 247-303.

-- 10. For an exhaustive examination of the distribution of copies, see William R. Coleman, "Counting the Stones – A Census of the Stone Facsimiles of the Declaration of Independence," Manuscripts 42(Spring 1991): 97-105.
+- 10. For an exhaustive examination of the distribution of copies, see William R. Coleman, "Counting the Stones – A Census of the Stone Facsimiles of the Declaration of Independence," Manuscripts vol. 42, no. 2 (Spring 1991): 97-105.